ihmeuw/pseudopeople/docs/source/datasets/index.rst

 Pseudopeople can generate a simulated version of the administrative data that would be recorded by WIC.
 This is a yearly file of information about all simulants enrolled in the program as of the end of that year.

+To find out more about how to generate a simulation of WIC using Pseudopeople, see :func:`pseudopeople.interface.generate_women_infants_and_children`.

 The following simulant attributes are included in this dataset:

 .. list-table:: **Simulant attributes**